 Limited Liability Companies

-An LLC (Limited Liability Company) has two options for changing its business name.
+A Limited Liability Company (LLC) has two options for changing its business name.
 The first is to extinguish the original business name and register a new one.
 The second is to maintain the original name as the entity’s legal name and create a DBA for marketing and branding purposes.

 In addition to taking care of the name change at the state level, LLC owners may also need to do some of the following steps depending on their situation: